15 Tips and Tricks for Storing Holiday Decorations

 Store Your Artificial Tree in a Tube

-Here’s an idea: Buy two 8-in.-dia. concrete form tubes.
+So, here’s a holiday storage hack: Buy two 8-inch diameter concrete form tubes.
 Then wrap each layer of the tree in twine and shove half the layers down each tube.
 Mark the layer numbers on each tube and slide the tubes up in your garage rafters for a perfect storage solution.

 Family Handyman